Skip to Content

 Because today, you’re actually going to USE those items you’ve been stashing away just for such a moment: wine corks.
 If you’ve never worked with cork before, it’s VERY easy.

-You’ll be able to make this wine cork wreath regardless of your crafting expertise, so no worries.
-I’m going to show you the easiest way possible to make a DIY wine cork wreath!
+You’ll be able to make this wreath regardless of your crafting expertise, so no worries.
+I’m going to show you the easiest way possible to make this project!

 Cork Wreath